mevellea/telegram_menu/README.md

 * Automatic deletion of messages when configurable timer has expired
 * Integration of HTML formatting + emojis

+> **_[2023-01] NOTE:_** asyncio support was added in version 2.0.0.
+Previous versions use the oldest non-asynchronous version of python-telegram-bot and are not compatible.

 Here is an example of navigation with menus and inlined buttons:

 ![Demo: TelegramMenuSession]